jonhealy1/testing_deep_expander_networks/README.md

 figure out what the problem was with the assignment 7 code - it worked fine when I was doing assignment 7, so obviously I messed something up somewhere.
 I thought that if I tested all of these things I could gain some insight and develop my own model.
-I did not develop my own code from scratch for deep expander networks.
+I did not develop my own code from scratch for deep expander networks - I did edit and compress some of the code.
 I had worked with the code previously and I felt that writing my own version was going to just be basically copying.
 I thought that I could do something more interesting.
 I thought that the results from their paper were interesting and I was wondering why their paper wasn't receiving more attention.
 I would have liked to work more on this project.
 There was a lot of coding that went into this project.
 Some of the code that I